Day 19 of the Arctic Floating University Expedition

 Bubbles are usually fragile and highly temporal beings.
 They are formed, shaped and sized as globules, one substance in another, mainly liquids and gas.
 Bubbles can form clusters and plumes.
 Whether a bubble or bubble cluster, they go on a journey.
 Whether floating on liquids or gases, bubbles generally exist for a relatively short time.
 Eventually, the surface of a bubble bursts, freeing the substance from the inside, now mingling and changing states with the ‘outside’ environment.

 Who is the Bubble man?

 Daniel says that he is officially an oceanographer who also works on lakes, or alternatively, a limnologist who works on the ocean.
 In this sense, I would call his praxis and life style as an amphibious one.
 Formally speaking, Prof. Daniel is the head of the Aquatic Physics group of the Department F.-A. Forel for Environmental and Aquatic Sciences at the University of Geneva.
-Before this he gained Civil and Environmental Engineering at Virginia Tech, USA.
+Before this he gained a PhD in Civil and Environmental Engineering at Virginia Tech, USA.

 What does Daniel do on Prof. Molchanov?